-- 1 Students must select the 10-credit-point major in psychology. - 2 Only on completion of fourth year in the Bachelor of Psychology (Honours) can provisional registration be applied for.
+1 Students must select the 10-credit-point major in psychology.

+- 2 Only on completion of fourth year in the Bachelor of Psychology (Honours) can provisional registration be applied for. - 3 This fifth-year, APAC-accredited psychology course prepares you for a final year of supervised practice that leads to general registration as a psychologist.

-This pathway information is correct as at March 2023.
+This pathway information is correct as at March 2024.
 Please see the Psychology Board of Australia website for further details: psychologyboard.gov.au.